QuiltMC/rfcs/structure/0006-governance.md

 Any community member is eligible to be added to a team by a majority vote of all eligible organization members.
 The vote is started by request from an eligible organization member.
 A community member wishing to join a team may kindly ask an eligible organization member to request a vote.
-The organization member isn't obligated to perform the request.
 The following members are eligible:
 - All members of the relevant team
 - All members of all the sub teams of the relevant team